MyPyDavid/elchempy/README.md

 ### Getting started

-To start contributing to `ECpy`, run the following commands in your shell:
+To start contributing to `elchempy`, run the following commands in your shell:

 ``` shell script